Trump’s ‘One Big Beautiful Bill’ passes the US House of Representatives

 But in the minutes before the dramatic vote took place, Speaker Johnson himself briefly spoke to the House, rallying Republicans to show a unified front.

-He also took a jab at Jeffries’s record-breaking speech: “It takes a lot longer to build a lie than to tell the simple truth.”
+He also took a jab at Jeffries’s record-breaking speech, “It takes a lot longer to build a lie than to tell the simple truth.”

 “We’ve waited long enough.
 Some of us have literally been up for days now,” Johnson continued.
 “With this One Big Beautiful Bill, we are going to make this country stronger, safer and more prosperous than ever before, and every American is going to benefit from that.”